VexMihir/chessApp/README.md

 -   ✅ Allows users to retrieve and play back their previous games, step by step.
 #### 🎯 Stretch Requirements:
 -   ✅ Use some Chess Engine package to evaluate the game at each step during playback.
+-   ✅ Different time controls and increment options for players.
 -   ❌ Computer-controlled chess bot players can play against.
 -   ❌ Login system for users.
 -   ❌ ELO Rating System.